John Hughes (writer): Biography

 Hughes was born in Cessnock, New South Wales to a father of Welsh descent and a mother who was of Ukrainian descent.
 Hughes wrote that as a second generation Australian, he "lived in two worlds as a child": one world the routine, real world of Cessnock and the second the exotic foreign world of his European family's past.
 The sense that he was 'foreign' became central to his sense of self.
 He felt connected to an imagined past of his grandparents.
 As a child stories were told to him of how his grandparents fled Kiev during the Second World War and had walked on foot across Europe to Naples.
 From Naples, they emigrated to Australia.
 The text in "The Idea of Home" is devoted to the stories of this journey passed down from Hughes' grandfather, and their impact on a young John Hughes.

-Hughes undertook a medical degree, but shortly realised it was not for him.
-He switched to an undergraduate arts degree at Newcastle University in the late 1970s, and at the end of his Honours year, was offered the Shell Scholarship to Cambridge.
-His preconceived notions of Europe as a place vastly more sophisticated than his provincial Cessnock prompted him to go.
-However, as he spent more time in England, and struggled through a PhD on Coleridge, he realised that his ideas were wrong, and that provincialism was, if not as obvious, certainly still as potent in what was considered the centre of the academic world.
+Hughes started a medical degree, but switched to an undergraduate arts degree at Newcastle University in the late 1970s, and at the end of his Honours year, was offered the Shell Scholarship to Cambridge.
+His preconceived notions of Europe as a place more sophisticated than his provincial Cessnock prompted him to go.
+However, as he spent more time in England, and worked on a PhD on Coleridge, he realised that his ideas were wrong, and that provincialism was, if not as obvious, certainly still as potent in what was considered the centre of the academic world.
 After this, he gave up his "life of letters", as he called it, and returned to Australia.

-Back in Sydney, he unsuccessfully tried to teach at his old university, Newcastle, but his failure at Cambridge haunted him.
+Back in Sydney, he unsuccessfully tried to teach at his old university, Newcastle.
 He did, however, complete a PhD thesis at UTS, called "Memory and Forgetting".
-In 1995, Hughes took a position in the English Department of Sydney Grammar School, where he is Senior Master in English and Senior Librarian.
-He runs Sydney Grammar's Creative Writing Group and Extension Two English at the school.
+In 1995, Hughes took a position in the English Department of Sydney Grammar School, where he is senior master in English and senior librarian.
 As well as his interest in longer forms, Hughes has been published in HEAT Magazine, edited by Ivor Indyk.